are cruiser bikes good for sidewalks and streets 4

 Account for Size and Weight

 Choosing a bike that’s the right size and weight for your body type is crucial for comfort, maneuverability, and safety.
-A bike that’s too small or too large can make it challenging to maintain proper control and balance.
+A bike that’s too small or too large can make maintaining proper control and balance challenging.

 Visit a local bike shop or consult a professional to get properly fitted for a bike.
 They can measure your inseam, torso length, and arm length to determine the appropriate size frame and make necessary adjustments for a comfortable fit.

-Consider the weight of the bike as well, especially if you need to transport it frequently or navigate hilly terrain.
-Lighter bikes are generally easier to handle and more nimble, but if stability and shock absorption are priorities, a heavier cruiser bike may be a better option.
+Consider the bike’s weight, especially if you need to transport it frequently or navigate hilly terrain.
+Lighter bikes are generally easier to handle and more elegant, but a heavier cruiser bike may be better if stability and shock absorption are priorities.

 Promoting Bicycle Infrastructure for Safe Riding